selevit/oxidebook/README.md

 A toy implementation of a trading engine in Rust.

-- The core stores anything in memory
+- The core stores everything in memory
 - The state can be recovered by replaying inbox events
-- Uses event sourcing approach
+- Event sourcing approach
 - RabbitMQ for message transport

 Now you can:

-- Place exchange orders and they matches with each other
+- Place exchange orders and they can fill with each other
 - Cancel orders

 How to run: